 LinkedIn Groups are a great place to answer industry questions from like-minded professionals.

-Spend a few minutes searching through available groups on LinkedIn and join any that you feel you could provide value to.
+Spend a few minutes searching for available groups on LinkedIn and join any that you feel you could provide value to.
 It’s also a great idea to join groups that your ideal prospects would be a part of too.
 When prospects see that you are an expert they will naturally think to go to you with a question about your product or service.

 And of course, use LinkedIn Groups as a medium to share any great news stories you come across.